yurylyt/netcomm_elixir_vs_python/README.md

 - Document command lines and environment in your results.

 ## Results
-Keep a simple CSV or Markdown note with columns: language, agents, iters, seed, decisiveness, wall_ms, cpu_ms, max_rss.
+Keep a simple CSV or Markdown note with columns: language, agents, iters, seed, wall_ms, cpu_ms, max_rss.